SalvatoreLS/gymBot/README.md

 # gymBot
-A bot for handling workouts and see stats
+A telegram bot bot for handling workouts, see progression and statistics and get update suggestions.